-Women's March momentum continues with first 'Power to the Polls' rally in Nevada
+Thousands of women have one message: Vote

 "I think the change we saw in Virginia, New Jersey and Alabama has really motivated people," she said.
 "And showed there is change to be had and we are making it happen.
 We [women] are over half the population, people should know we are here."

-Some came from other battleground states to Nevada to show their support and get energized for 2018.
+Others said they traveled to Nevada to show their support and get energized for 2018.

 Bordy Brilling, 66, came from Scottsdale, Arizona, to attend the rally with a high school friend, who lives in Nevada.